pwr-Solaar/Solaar/docs/index.md

 - The icon in the system tray can show up as 'black on black' in dark distributions.
 This is due to problems in many system tray implementations.
 Changing to a different theme may help.

+- Sometimes the system tray icon does not show up.
+The cause of this is unknown.
+  Either wait a while and try again or try with the `--window=hide` option.

 - If some icons appear broken in the application, make sure you've properly configured the Gtk theme and icon theme in your control panel.